BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 ## Add Desired Property Change Handler

-The next step is to have the Simulator monitor for change requests and stage them for application by
+The next step is to have the *Simulator* monitor for change requests and stage them for application by
-the Direct Method.
-In this process, the device will send a notification to the IoT Hub indicating
+the *Direct Method*.
+In this process, the *Simulator* will send an event to the IoT Hub indicating
-whether or not validation of the configuration change request was successful.
+whether or not the configuration change request validation was successful.

 1. Add the following method to *Simulator.cs*: